lin-lin/MATH228A/lecture.md

   - Update the package list: `]update`
   - **Update and precompile** (otherwise the precompilation process will occur when you execute `using package` for the first time) :
      `]update; precompile`
+  - Build a package (some packages need to be built before used): `]build packagename`